 APPENDIX 3 was updated in August 2018.
 It provides data and the backgrounds on the 34 QUEEN’S PARK MEN WHO LOST THEIR LIVES, including Eddie Garvie (104) and the four Queen’s Park men killed at the Battle of Loos on 25 September 1915; William Anderson (100); Robin Ferguson ((101); Ebenezer Hamilton (102); and George Legge (103).
 Click HERE to read APPENDIX 3.

 APPENDIX 4, produced in September 2017, listed the names of 97 of “THE QUEEN’S PARK MEMBERS AND PLAYERS WHO SERVED AND SURVIVED” but about whom little else was known.
-The appendix was updated in November 2018 and includes details, received between August and November 2018, of five additional men who served in the forces and played for Queen’s Park, including John Young (142), the brother of Bob Young.
-As a result, the number of men about whom very little was known reduced to 92.
-The appendix also contains new information on 15 of the men who served, including Robert Baird (131).
-Click HERE to read the updated APPENDIX 4.
+The appendix was updated in November 2018 and then again in January 2020.
+The appendix now contains new and corrected information on 22 Queen’s Park men who served in the war.
+The number of men about whom little is known has reduced to 92.
+Click HERE to read the updated Appendix 4.

 In November 2017, a paper was produced on “THE TEN QUEEN’S PARK MEN WHO DIED IN 1917”.
 Click HERE to read this paper.
 A further paper “THE NINE QUEEN’S PARK MEN WHO DIED IN 1918” was produced in May 1918.
 Click HERE to access the paper.